Terms of Business

 Payments on account

 8.2 It is normal practice to ask clients to pay interim bills and sums of money from time to time on account of the charges and expenses which are expected.
 Payments of interim bills will help us to spread our charges fairly between clients for whom we are working for over periods of time.
-If such requests are not met with prompt payments, then it may result in a delay; accordingly, if a request for payment or interim is not met, we reserve the right to stop acting for the client further.
+If such requests are not met with prompt payments, then it may result in a delay; accordingly, if a request for payment or interim is not met, we reserve the right to stop acting for you further.
 Total fees may be greater than any advance payments.

 Settlement of bills

-8.3 Accounts are to be paid when due, whether or not the amounts concerned may ultimately have to be paid by another party.
+8.3 Accounts are to be paid by you when due, whether or not the amounts concerned may ultimately have to be paid by another party.
 Bills are to be settled in full within one month of receipt.

 8.4 We reserve the right to charge interest on bills which are unpaid after one month.
 The rate of interest will be that prevailing in the Courts on unpaid judgments (currently 8%).
 If interest is charged, a daily rate of interest will be calculated.
 The interest element of any payments received will be deducted before reducing any principal due.